Sati (Hindu goddess): Legacy and worship

-Shri Hinglaj Mata temple Shakta pitha is the largest Hindu pilgrimage centre in Pakistan.
-The annual Hinglaj Yathra is attended by more than 250,000 people.
+Hinglaj Mata Temple is the largest Hindu pilgrimage centre in Pakistan.
+The annual Hinglaj Yatra is attended by more than 250,000 people.

 The legend of Daksha Yajna and Sati's self-immolation had immense significance in shaping the ancient Sanskrit literature and even had impact on the culture of India.
 It led to the development of the concept of Shakta pithas and there by strengthening Shaktism.
 Many stories in Puranas took the Daksha yajna as the reason for its origin.
 It is an important incident in Shaivism resulting in the emergence of goddess Parvati in the place of Sati and making Shiva a grihastashrami (house holder) leading to the origin of Ganesha and Kartikeya.

-There are very few shrines in India dedicated to Sati Devi, and Kottiyoor is one of them.The ancient Kottiyoor temple in Kottiyoor, Kannur, Kerala, is one of the only places in India where Goddess Sati is worshiped as she is.
-Next to temple's swayambhu linga is the Ammarakallu(അമ്മാറക്കല്ല്), a raised platform with a natural rock structure surrounded by a circular stone boundary, with a brass lamp placed under a traditional palm leaf umbrella.
-It is believed to be where the goddess immolated herself during the Daksha Yaga.
-During the shiveli(a temple ritual consisting of “offering food to the members of the [deity's] retinue"), the goddess's thidambu (the decorated replica of the deity in a temple that is usually taken outside for the purposes like festivals and poojas) is taken to the Ammarakallu in a procession.
+There are very few shrines in India dedicated to Sati Devi, and Kottiyoor is one of them.
+The ancient Kottiyoor temple in Kottiyoor, Kannur, Kerala, is one of the only places in India where Goddess Sati is worshiped as she is.
+Next to temple's Svayambhu Linga is the Ammarakallu(അമ്മാറക്കല്ല്), a raised platform with a natural rock structure surrounded by a circular stone boundary, with a brass lamp placed under a traditional palm leaf umbrella.
+It is believed to be where the goddess immolated herself during the Daksha Yajna.
+During the sri bali (a temple ritual consisting of "offering food to the members of the [deity's] retinue"), the goddess's thidambu (the decorated replica of the deity in a temple that is usually taken outside for the purposes like festivals and poojas) is taken to the Ammarakallu in a procession.
 The Goddess is also venerated during the famed Kottiyooor Vyshaka Mahotsavam.
 The Ammarakallu has also come to be associated with the Goddess Parvati, thereby representing both incarnations of the Goddess.